TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- default guns/faction could be customized too
 	- default spawn node setting will override the spawning at view-center
 		- it will be a project setting
-		-

-- Perhaps honor only visible playtest spawns
-	- also ignore the team spawns
-	- technically it already does since we're teleporting

-- When resizing, might be a good idea to determine edges based on aabb of selected entities

 - Mirroring works differently than flipping for animated sprites, but that's probably because we don't have flip property in dynamic decorations

-- I don't think it will be bad if we just make it a plain click-to-open combo popup with icons attached
-	- even aseprite works on click
-	- Yeah really it's only a tutorial because you really should memorize those hotkeys and they will be easy to remember

-- Let's have a toolbar first so we can enter playtesting from there
-	- View->Toolbar for disabling
-		- Pro mappers will disable it because everything can be controlled with shortcuts
-		- And the * mark will communicate unsaved changes
-	- Let's make it a window actually
-		- Will be easier because we'd have to adjust the dockable space
-		- Will save space too
-		- Being able to move it is a plus
-		- Should be easy to make the buttons adapt to the sizes
-			- Playtest button doesn't need to have a text attached really if it makes it harder to adapt the buttons
-	- toolbar expandable buttons
-		- must work like combobox or it might go offscreen

 - Playtesting
 	- Alright let's do this, it will be rewarding anyway